-I see this problem all too often when I’m consulting various businesses and bloggers.
+We see this problem all too often when we’re consulting various businesses and bloggers.
 They aren’t using guest posts as a lead generation strategy because they don’t see the benefits.

 That’s because they don’t want to waste time creating content for other websites.
 These bloggers would much rather put more effort into publishing blogs on their own sites.

 If this sounds like your mentality, you’re missing out on a huge opportunity here.

 Guest posts are one of our favorite ways to drive more traffic to a website.
 We use this strategy all the time.